Historical Keyboards

 Permanent collection

-Craig Tomlinson is a master builder of historical keyboards, and his instruments have been performed by renowned artists internationally.
-In Alberta, his harpsichords are used by the Calgary Philharmonic Orchestra, the University of Calgary, and the Edmonton Symphony Orchestra.
+Craig Tomlinson is a master builder of historical keyboards that have been played by international artists.
+Locally, his instruments are used by the Calgary Philharmonic Orchestra, University of Calgary, and Edmonton Symphony Orchestra.

-This particular instrument has been featured in concerts with the Calgary Philharmonic Orchestra, Early Music Voices, Rosa Barocca, Calgary ProMusica, ChamberFest West, and Mount Parnassus.
+Han's instrument has been featured on stage with the Calgary Philharmonic Orchestra, Early Music Voices, Rosa Barocca, Calgary ProMusica, ChamberFest West, and Mount Parnassus.

 Available for local rental This harpsichord is available for use by professional organisations and individuals.